Johannes Wilhelmus Maria Liesen: Youth and education

 Johannes Liesen grew up on a farm in Oosterhout, Netherlands.
 After graduating from St. Oelbertgymnasium in Oosterhout (1972-1978), Liesen studied from 1978 to 1983 at the major seminary in Rolduc abbey, Kerkrade.
 He claimed to have hesitated between a career in mathematics and seminary.
 For fellow, he was a source of information for all of their computer problems.
 After the diaconate, Liesen worked in the parish Saint John the Baptist in Eygelshoven.

 Priest and further education

 On June 16, 1984, Liesen was ordained by Bishop of Roermond diocese, Joannes Gijsen, and he was appointed as chaplain in Eygelshoven.
 Shortly thereafter Liesen received an assignment and earned a doctorate in Pontifical Biblical Institute.
-He also studied at the Pontifical Biblical Institute in Jerusalem (1985-1990) and holds a PhD in Biblical Studies (SSD, 1998).
+He also studied at the Pontifical Biblical Institute in Jerusalem (1985-1990) and holds a doctorate in Biblical Studies (SSD, 1998).

-From 1990 to date, Liesen taught exegesis, biblical theology and Hebrew Bible at the major seminary of the Roman Catholic Diocese of Roermond, Rolduc and Kerkrade.
+From 1990 to date, Liesen has taught exegesis, biblical theology and Hebrew Bible studies at the major seminary of the Roman Catholic Diocese of Roermond at Rolduc and Kerkrade.
 Since 1996 he is also librarian of the academic library.
-He has also taught at Hebrew Bible exegesis and the seminaries of the Roman Catholic Diocese of Haarlem (2000-2003) and Roman Catholic Diocese of 's-Hertogenbosch (2001-2006).
+He has also taught at Hebrew Bible exegesis and the seminaries of the Roman Catholic Diocese of Haarlem (2000-2003) and the Roman Catholic Diocese of 's-Hertogenbosch (2001-2006).